 Here we had an excellent and complementary English-speaking guide and it made a world of difference.
 These pyramids were probably one of the most fascinating sites we’ve been to, largely due to the great guide we had, but also because of the way the pyramids were built and how incredibly preserved they are.
 And we got to see an open archeological site, which fulfilled our childhood dreams of being archeologists.
 Huaco del Sol was not open for visiting but we did tour through Huaco de la Luna.

 Huaco de la Luna has various layers to it, all of which are in different stages of excavation.
 The brightly coloured murals are still in quite good condition.
 Our guide explained that the Moche people (100 AD to 800 AD) would live in the temple for a period of time, then bury it, and build another overtop.

 Human sacrifices were a frequent ritual among the Moche people.
 The elite used a platform (depicted below) which archeologists believe was the main centre for the sacrifices.
 The victims were killed, displayed, and then later swept into pits.
 Roughly 70 victims have been found so far, and recent analysis of bones and teeth at the site reveal that they were captured warriors as well as non-elite locals.
 A study of oxygen isotopes in the remains of the dead gives archeologists a clue as to whether the victims were local or came from afar.
 Elites, on the other hand, were usually killed with the intention of appeasing the gods in religious rituals.
 This National Geographic article outlines some other interesting facts and recent discoveries from this site.

 This section of the temple was destroyed by looters.
 You can see the hole in the wall where they entered below.

 Kicking up dirt at Huaca del Sol.

-The trekking season in the Cordillera Blanca mountain range was on the verge of being over, so after a week on the coast we decided to put the pedal to the metal and head towards the Andes.
+The trekking season in the Cordillera Blanca mountain range was on the verge of being over, so after a week on the coast we decided to put the pedal to the metal in Red and head towards the Andes.